gsu-protocol/auction-keeper/README.md

 git submodule update --init --recursive pip3 install -r requirements.txt
 ```
 As for configuration, please see the `env.example` file.
-By default, the env config in docker-compose uses .bidenv and .kickenv files for bidder and kicker respectively.
+Out of the box, the docker-compose uses differently named env files for each configuration.

 Make sure to change the addresses in `lib/pymaker/config` - use `testnet-addresses.json` file for custom/test networks and use `mainnet-addresses.json` for mainnet.